Now that you have your braces, how do you take care of them?

 If your teeth begin feeling a little loose, don't worry; this is normal!
 Your braces must first loosen your teeth to move them into the right position.
 Once your teeth have been repositioned, they will no longer be loose.

-A bracket can come loose, especially if a patient has chewed into a food not brace-friendly.
-If this happens, please contact us as soon as possible so that we can check and repair your appliance.
+Sometimes brackets may come loose, or a wire may come out of the bracket.
+If this happens, please contact us at your earliest convenience so that we can check and repair your the problem.
 If any piece of your appliance comes off, be sure to save it and bring it to the office with you.

 Take Care of Your Appliances